tsilva/curriculum-vitae/README.md

 - **Start:** 2020
 - **Client:** Tynker
 - **Role:** Lead Software Engineer
+- **Team:** Myself
 - **Technologies:** NodeJS, Express, socket.io, Redis, NGINX

-Beginning in 2020, I spearheaded the creation of the Lynker server for Tynker, a dynamic messaging server engineered to enhance real-time collaboration and notification processes.
-This project harnessed the power of NodeJS, Express, socket.io, Redis, and NGINX to enable a range of functionalities, from live dashboard notifications to project collaboration and multiplayer game development.
-Our design prioritized real-time updates, leveraging PM2 for efficient process management, Nginx for effective load balancing, Redis for fast message queuing, and MongoDB for reliable data storage.
-The architecture was carefully developed to support multi-tenancy, ensuring the system's scalability and adaptability in various environments.
-We implemented secure authentication through signed data from Tynker's API, providing controlled access based on user roles and permissions.
-While the server has proven its robustness in live applications, we are looking to further enhance its performance by shifting from Socket.io to native WebSockets and simplifying operations by phasing out status channels.
+Lynker was a custom made real-time messaging server for Tynker, enginereed to handle a wide range of planned feature releases, from live dashboard notifications to project collaboration and multiplayer game development.
+It was designed to be scalable, reliable, and secure, with a focus on performance and low latency.

+I was responsible for the full stack development, from the initial architecture to the final deployment and post-deployment maintenance.
+It was successfully integrated into the Tynker platform, being used to power the [Collaborative Learning System](#collaborative-learning-system), the [Live Classes](#live-classes) platform and other features that required real-time communication.

+In retrospect, it was over-engineered, as it was built to support a much higher throughput than it was ever required to handle, as some high throughput features like multiplayer game development were eventually backlogged and shelved due to a shift in priorities.

 ---